 5.1.
-Membership of the Society shall be open to individuals who are interested in furthering the objects of the Society and who have paid the annual subscription as fixed from time to time by the Members present at the annual general meeting or any extra ordinary meeting called specifically for that purpose.
+Membership of the Society shall be open to individuals who are interested in furthering the objectives of the Society and who have paid the annual subscription as fixed from time to time by the Members present at the annual general meeting or any extra ordinary meeting called specifically for that purpose.

 5.2.
 The Management Committee may unanimously and for good reason terminate the membership of any individual, provided that the individual concerned shall have the right to be heard by the Management Committee, accompanied by a friend or representative, before the final decision is made.

 6. Honorary Officers

 At each annual general meeting of the Society the members shall elect from amongst themselves a President, Chair, Vice Chair, Secretary and Treasurer, who shall hold office from the conclusion of the meeting.
 In addition the Society may elect other such officers as it sees fit to carry out the objectives of the Society.

 7.1.
 The Management Committee shall ideally consist of not less than eight members and not more than fifteen members.

 7.2.
 All members of the Management Committee must be full current members of the Society in their own right.